Fall 2024 Student Teaching Applications are due by Friday March 15, 2024 at 5:00pm

 Candidates are required to carefully the three steps below by the deadline to apply for student teaching.
 By submitting an application by the deadline, you are acknowledging that you have read and understand all of the information listed above on this website regarding student teaching.

-Follow the steps below to submit your Student Teaching Application online for Spring 2023 student teaching.
-Applications are due no later than 5pm on Monday October 3, 2022.
+Follow the steps below to submit your Student Teaching Application online for Fall 2024 student teaching.
+Applications are due no later than 5pm on Friday March 15, 2024.

 Step 1: Gather the Following Documents: